JensRantil/jensrantil.github.io/content/posts/2026-01-19_near-misses-priority.md

   </tr>
 </table>

-I usually recommend only paging/alerting when customers _actually_ are impacted.
-As such, near misses are usually not paged for at all.
+My recommendation is to only page/alert when customers _actually_ are impacted.
+As such, this excludes near misses.
 Instead, they are discovered through dashboards, metrics, and logs - or simply brought up when someone discovers they were close to making a mistake.
-The latter obviously requires a large amount of [psychological safety][psyc-safe].
+The latter obviously requires a large amount of [psychological safety][psyc-safe]...

 [psyc-safe]: https://blog.jobelenus.dev/blog/psychological-safety/